learnitmyway/learnitmyway/content/post/open-closed-ui.md

 export default App
 ```

 Now our app's stakeholders have said they would like us to add a new button in `papayawhip` directly beside the existing button.
-They have also said there are going to be more buttons to follow.
-So we decide to parameterise the `className` in the `Button` component:
+They have also said there are more buttons to follow.
+So I parameterise the `className` in the `Button` component:

 {{< highlight javascript "hl_lines=4-5" >}}
 // src/Button.js